 In addition to filing an eligible form, you must also satisfy one of these conditions that prove that you do not have the ability to pay the fees:

-Here is a snapshot of what 150% of the Federal Poverty Level looks like by household size for those living in the 48 contiguous states:
+Here is a snapshot of what 150% of the federal poverty level looks like by household size for those living in the 48 contiguous states: